-- Effective January 1, 2018 - PFRS 9, Financial Instruments Hedge Accounting and amendments to PFRS 9, PFRS 7 and PAS 39 (2013 version), PFRS 9 (2013 version) already includes the third phase of the project to replace PAS 39 which pertains to hedge accounting.
-This version of PFRS 9 replaces the rules-based hedge accounting model of PAS 39 with a more principles-based approach.
-Changes include replacing the rules-based hedge effectiveness test with an objectives-based test that focuses on the economic relationship between the hedged item and the hedging instrument, and the effect of credit risk on that economic relationship; allowing risk components to be designated as the hedged item, not only for financial items but also for non-financial items, provided that the risk component is separately identifiable and reliably measurable; and allowing the time value of an option, the forward element of a forward contract and any foreign currency basis spread to be excluded from the designation of a derivative instrument as the hedging instrument and accounted for as costs of hedging.
-PFRS 9 also requires more extensive disclosures for hedge accounting. - PFRS 9 (2013 version) has no mandatory effective date.
+Effective January 1, 2018

+PFRS 9, Financial Instruments - Hedge Accounting and amendments to PFRS 9, PFRS 7 and PAS 39 (2013 version), PFRS 9 (2013 version) already includes the third phase of the project to based hedge accounting model of PAS 39 with a more principles-based approach.
+Changes include replacing the rules-based hedge effectiveness test with an objectives-based test that and the economic relationship between the hedged item and the hedging instrument, designated as the hedged item, not only for financial items but also for non- financial items, allowing the time value of an option, the forward element of a forward contract and any the hedging instrument and accounted for as costs of hedging.
+PFRS 9 also requires more extensive disclosures for hedge accounting.

+PFRS 9 (2013 version) has no mandatory effective date.
 The mandatory effective date of January 1, 2018 was eventually set when the final version of PFRS 9 was adopted by the FRSC.
-The adoption of the final version of PFRS 9, however, is still for approval by BOA. - PFRS 9, Financial Instruments (2014 or final version), in July 2014, the final version of PFRS 9, Financial Instruments, was issued.
+The adoption of the final version of PFRS 9, however, is still for approval by BOA.

+- PFRS 9, Financial Instruments (2014 or final version), in July 2014, the final version of PFRS 9, Financial Instruments, was issued.
 PFRS 9 reflects all phases of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Measurement, and all previous versions of PFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
-PFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
-Retrospective application is required, but comparative information is not compulsory.
-Early application of previous versions of PFRS 9 is permitted if the date of initial application is before February 1, 2015. - IFRS 15, Revenue from Contracts with Customers, IFRS 15 was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
+PFRS 9 is effective for annual periods application is required, but comparative information is not compulsory.
+Early application of previous versions of PFRS 9 is permitted if the date of initial application is before February 1, 2015. - establishes a new five-step model that will apply to revenue arising from contracts with customers.
 Under IFRS 15 revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 The principles in IFRS 15 provide a more structured approach to measuring and recognizing revenue.
 The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under IFRS.
 Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2017 with early adoption permitted.
 The Company is currently assessing the impact of IFRS 15 and plans to adopt the new standard on the required effective date once adopted locally.